Consultant ENT & Sleep Surgeon

 Appointment as Professor at MAHE University

 Manipal Academy of Higher Education (MAHE) is renowned for its high academic standards, innovative research, and commitment to community service.
-The university consistently ranks among the top institutions in India and is globally recognized for its quality education and contributions to society.
+The university consistently ranks among the top institutions in India and is globally recognised for its quality education and contributions to society.

 Vik Veer has recently been appointed as a Professor at MAHE University, a testament to his significant contributions to the field of ENT and his innovative work in sleep surgery.
-Over the next few years, Veer plans to visit India regularly to promote advanced surgical techniques for sleep disorders and to set up hypoglossal nerve stimulation implants.
+Over the next few years, Professor Veer plans to visit India regularly to promote advanced surgical techniques for sleep disorders and to set up hypoglossal nerve stimulation implants.
 His goal is to make cutting-edge treatments more accessible to patients in India, improving their quality of life and advancing the field of sleep medicine.

 Hypoglossal Nerve Stimulation Device Implantation